chocolateboy/babel-plugin-source-map-support/README.md

 but it no-ops if it has already been loaded, so there is no harm in registering it in every file.

 You probably don't want to use this plugin when compiling code for the web because you probably don't want to include inline source maps in minified code.
-An easy way to limit the plugin's use to development/test builds is to use Babel's [`env` option](https://babeljs.io/docs/usage/babelrc/#env-option) e.g.:
+An easy way to limit the plugin's scope to development/test builds is to use Babel's [`env` option](https://babeljs.io/docs/usage/babelrc/#env-option) e.g.:

 ```javascript